Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Dan Mall and Brad Frost took the time to answer my questions on building impactful design systems.

-Reasons for publishing the design system on a website
+Publishing the design system on a website

 Adam looking at a whiteboard sketch.